 Loss Control Insights for Public Sector

-Choosing Drivers: What You Don't Know Can Hurt You
+Choosing Safe Drivers: What You Don’t Know Can Hurt You

 Are you putting the right people in the driver’s seat of your municipal vehicles?
-A driver’s past driving behavior is a good indicator of future accident risk, so make sure you do your homework before you hand over the keys.
+An applicant’s past driving behavior is a good indicator of future accident risk, so make sure you do your homework before you hand over the keys.

-Before granting driving privileges to an employee, check their driving history by ordering a motor vehicle record (MVR) for the past three years.
-It’s also a good idea to get an updated MVR for approved drivers annually, or to subscribe to a driver monitoring service for the most up-to-date information about your drivers.
+Check Driver Histories—Before granting driving privileges to an employee, check their driving history by ordering a motor vehicle record (MVR) for the past three years.
+It’s also a good idea to get an updated MVR for approved drivers annually.
+You may want to consider subscribing to a driver monitoring service for the most up-to-date information about your drivers.
+EMC policyholders are eligible for discounted driver monitoring services from SuperVision.

 Your fleet safety program should outline what past offenses are unacceptable for drivers of fleet vehicles.
 The following may be cause for disqualifying the employee: